ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 Once halt or reset go high, both data_clock and control_clock immediately go low.
 Once halt and reset go low again after either becomes high, data_clock should be the first to go high and the then sequence continues.
+This is to ensure correct timing gaps are left when operation of the computer resumes.

 Implementation
 --------------